seshakiran/creditcardanalyzer/README.md

 ## Usage

-1. Log in with your American Express credentials
+1. Log in to your bank accounts (American Express, Chase, Discover, etc.)
-2. Select how many months of statements to download
-3. Optionally save credentials (securely encrypted)
-4. Filter data by date range if needed
+2. Download your statement(s) in CSV, OFX, or QFX format
+   - Usually found in the "Statements & Activity" section
+   - Look for "Download" or "Export" options
+3. Launch the Credit Analyzer application
+4. Either:
+   - Upload multiple statement files at once, or
+   - Let the app automatically find recent statement downloads
+5. Select a time period (Last 30 days, This month, Last quarter, etc.) or use a custom date range
-5. Explore the analysis in the different tabs:
+6. Explore the analysis in the different tabs:
-   - Transactions: Raw transaction data
+   - Transactions: Raw transaction data from all sources
-   - Pivot Table: Expense analysis by category and month
+   - Pivot Table: Expense analysis by category, merchant, and month
    - Visualizations: Charts showing spending patterns
+   - Source Summary: Breakdown of spending by card/bank source
+7. Use the collapsible category view to drill down into merchant details
-6. Export data as needed in CSV or Excel format
+8. Export analyzed data as needed in CSV or Excel format

 ## Notes on Data Privacy